 My last blog was all about the new “Netflix Tax” and was really just an informational blog outlining what, how and when etc. In this blog, I want to look at the tax from a bookkeeper’s perspective and provide a real “from the trenches” viewpoint.
 All is not what it seems with the Netflix Tax!

 For some time now, larger IT companies have been charging GST to their Australian consumers.
 Examples of these are Google, Adobe and Linkedin.
-They are doing this because of a new law which began formally on 1 July 2017.
-This new law known colloquially as the “Netflix Tax”, requires all international companies with an annual GST turnover of $75K or more and selling services and digital products to Australian consumers, to enter the Australian GST system.
+They are doing this because of a new law that began formally on 1 July 2017.
+This new law is known colloquially as the “Netflix Tax”, requires all international companies with an annual GST turnover of $75K or more and selling services and digital products to Australian consumers, to enter the Australian GST system.
 While most of us aren’t too impressed with the 10% price hike on these products, GST registered business owners understand that they can claim the GST back in their BAS which alleviates the sting a little……or so they thought!
-Sadly, this is not the case with this new law .
+Sadly, this is not the case with this new law.
 The “Netflix Tax” tells us something different and if you’re not paying attention, you or your BAS Agent are likely to get things wrong when processing your next BAS.
 Read on.

 The ATO has recognised that there are too many labels to complete on the BAS – you can see just how many if you check out my blog series on BAS Labels – way too many!
 So, to make things easier for small business, a new “simpler BAS” will be introduced from 1 July 2017.
 It has been designed to help businesses reduce the time spent on BAS compliance and its associated costs.
 So how exactly does the “Simpler BAS” work and will it actually simplify our business lives?
 I’m not so sure…….